kserve/kserve/docs/samples/v1beta1/xgboost/README.md

-# Deploying SKLearn models
+# Deploying XGBoost models

-This example walks you through how to deploy a `scikit-learn` model leveraging the `v1beta1` version of the `InferenceService` CRD.
+This example walks you through how to deploy a `xgboost` model leveraging the `v1beta1` version of the `InferenceService` CRD.
 Note that, by default the `v1beta1` version will expose your model through an API compatible with the existing V1 Dataplane.
 However, this example will show you how to serve a model through an API